Egypt protesters torch buildings, target Suez Canal

 Authorities controlling the Canal, an artery for global trade and major income source for the Egyptian government, said through traffic had not been affected.
 "The canal ... is safe and open to all ships passing through it," Suez Canal Authority spokesman Tarek Hassanein told the MENA news agency.

-General Ahmed Wasfy, who heads the army division in Port Said rejected calls for a return to military rule.
-The military is in charge of security in Port Said and other canal cities.

-"The Egyptian armed forces is a combat institution not a security institution.
-No one can imagine the army replacing the interior ministry," he was quoted on MENA as saying.
+The canal is a major employer in Port Said and, until now, protesters had declared it off-limits for the demonstrations apart from on one occasion when red balloons marked "SOS" were floated into the waterway.

-In a separate security threat, the Interior Ministry ordered police in the Sinai peninsula to raise their state of alert after receiving intelligence that jihadists might attack them, MENA reported.
+In a separate security threat, the Interior Ministry ordered police in the Sinai peninsula to raise their state of emergency after receiving intelligence that jihadists might attack their forces there, MENA reported.

-Officials have expressed growing worries about security in the desert region, which borders Israel and is home to a number of tourist resorts.
+Officials have expressed growing worries about security in the desert region which borders Israel and is home to a number of tourist resorts.
+In August last year Islamist militant gunmen killed at least 15 Egyptian policemen in an assault on a police station on the border with Israel, before seizing two military vehicles and attempting to storm the frontier.

 Last Thursday, Bedouin gunmen briefly held the head of U.S. oil major ExxonMobil in Egypt and his wife.
 The Britons, who had been heading for a Sinai resort, were released unharmed.